 Step 4: Schedule time for teams to meet and make a game plan

-When we did this with our suggested ClassEquity jobs, we came up with the following three jobs: Clean-Up Crew, Teacher Team, and Tech Team (shown below).
+When we did this with our suggested ClassEquity jobs, we created the following three jobs: Clean-Up Crew, Teacher Team, and Tech Team (shown below).
 Notice that each job has clear, actionable responsibilities.
-These self-explanatory descriptions save you from having to "train" your students and allow your students to jump right into their jobs.
-With their team, of course-let's learn more about empowering the team!
+These self-explanatory descriptions save you from having to "train" your students and allow them to jump right into their jobs.
+With their team, of course.
+Let's learn more about empowering the team!

 Myth: Every student in my classroom needs to have a different job